Legal 2023 NPB Betting Guide

 If you’re interested in baseball betting in general, you should definitely give Nippon baseball a swing or two.
 The sport is different enough from America’s MLB to be unique and engaging, and these differences make for a game that’s both fun to watch and wager on.
 Read on to learn more about the Nippon baseball league and how to bet big on small ball!

 Is It Legal To Bet On Japanese Baseball In The US?

-It is absolutely legal to bet on Nippon baseball, provided that you do so using a licensed and regulated sportsbook.
+It is absolutely legal to bet on Nippon baseball, provided that you do so using a legal and reputable sportsbook.
 These can be found in the few US states that have already legalized sports betting, but for most Americans, international betting sites operating outside of US jurisdiction are the best options.
 These legal online sportsbooks are safe to use and have NPB odds on every single matchup.

-For residents of Connecticut and Washington, there are state laws on the books that bar all online gambling.
+For residents of Washington, there are state laws on the books that bar all online gambling.
 For WA bettors in particular, that’s a real shame, as Japanese baseball is more popular there than in any other state.
 Fortunately, these laws are unenforced – We’ve never heard of anyone being fined or arrested for gambling on NPB games over the Internet in this state.
 That said, please proceed only at your own risk.

 Best Online Sportsbook For Japanese Baseball Betting